rc-dltt/tstops-g1/frontend_docs/1_3_setup_application.md

 ```

 ## Create a component named `Section`
-Create the variable after the `LandingPage` coomponent, to reuse it in `LandingPage` component.
+Create the component after the `LandingPage` coomponent, to reuse it in `LandingPage` component.

 `LandingPage.js`
 ```js